How Does LendingTree Get Paid?

 USDAAre buying a property in an eligible rural area

-Austin-Round Rock-Georgetown: The Austin-Road Rock-Georgetown area is a technology hub; major companies like Tesla, Amazon and more are based there.
-Over the past five years, home prices have increased by nearly 50%, but prices have actually decreased slightly over the last year.
+• Austin-Round Rock-Georgetown: The Austin-Road Rock-Georgetown area is a technology hub; major companies like Tesla, Amazon and more are based there.
+Home prices in this region increased just 0.38% in the 12 months leading up to Q4 of 2025.
+However, that’s after increasing 34.02% over the last five years.

 Is there a first-time homebuyer tax credit in Texas?

 Although there used to be a federal tax credit for first-time homebuyers, that credit was discontinued.
-However, first-time homebuyers in Texas may be eligible for the mortgage credit certificate, which is an annual benefit that gives you a credit of up to 20% of the mortgage interest paid — a significant tax break for homeowners.
+However, first-time homebuyers in Texas may be eligible for the mortgage credit certificate (MCC), which is an annual benefit that gives you a credit of up to 15% of the mortgage interest paid — a significant tax break for homeowners.

-In Texas, the rates for 30-year fixed-rate mortgages exceed 7% in 2025.
-The current mortgage rate predictions from LendingTree experts forecast that interest rates will remain above 6% in 2025.
+So far in 2026, rates for 30-year fixed-rate mortgages in Texas are hovering around 6%.
+Current mortgage rate predictions from LendingTree experts forecast that interest rates nationwide could possibly drop below 6% at some point in 2026.